Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Existing Approaches to estimate and project TFR and mCPR

-In this section, we describe two existing models for mCPR and TFR.
-Each model makes strong functional form assumptions about the shape of the TFR and mCPR transitions, which motivates our proposed flexible modeling approach based on B-splines.
+In this section, we describe existing models for TFR and family planning indicators including mCPR.
+Each model makes strong functional form assumptions about the shape of transitions, which motivates our proposed flexible modeling approach based on B-splines.